 Find Blue Lake at the end of an easy, 1-mile hike into the southern foothills of Mt.
 St. Helens National Volcanic Monument.
 The trailhead is located at the end of NF-8124, accessed by NF-81.
 Blue Lake or the trailhead to Blue Lake is pictured in each of the three lake photos above.

-Blue Lake is tiny, but it is exceedingly scenic, a beautiful spot for hiking, picnicking, even camping.
+Blue Lake is tiny, but it is very scenic, a beautiful spot for hiking, picnicking, even camping.
 This lake is 930 feet (283 m) long, and 370 feet (113 m) wide at the widest spot.
 The entire area is covered by pumice stone, sized from boulders to pebbles, flung from the volcano over the span of many years and several eruptions.

 Consider including a lake in your vacation plans, and then share your lake photos at the bottom of this page!